LangChain

 Strengths

 LangChain is strong for teams building bespoke AI features where retrieval, tool use, state, evaluation, and deployment all matter.
-It gives engineers a reasonably coherent path from prototype to production instead of forcing them to invent every layer themselves.
+It gives engineers a coherent path from prototype to production instead of forcing them to invent every layer themselves.
 It is especially helpful when the workflow is not just one prompt, but a system with memory, tools, and repeated execution.

 Limitations

 The usual downside still applies: it is easy to overbuild.
 If your use case is just a single prompt plus a database call, LangChain can add more abstraction than value.
-The ecosystem is also broad enough that teams can mix LangChain, LangGraph, and LangSmith without clearly deciding which layer solves which problem.
+The ecosystem is also broad enough that teams can mix LangChain, LangGraph, LangSmith, and Fleet without clearly deciding which layer solves which problem.

 Practical Tips